 Prevents overheating |

-Charge in cool, dry environments (15–30°C) |
+Charge in a cool, dry environment between 15–30°C |

 |